siavashmonfared/siavashmonfared/index.md

 <!---## [Education](/education_page)!-->
 ## [Latest](/latest_page)

+### 10/05/2024
+Cell competition maintains tissue health through the elimination of cellular sub-populations with reduced fitness.
+Despite the importance of cell competition in various physiological and pathological mechanisms, our understanding of the physical mechanisms arming a sub-population with more fitness remains limited.
+Particularly elusive is the role of intercellular forces which stems from the absence of tools to simultaneously control intercellular force transmission capabilities and measure the key physical properties that govern cell competition.
+By combining in-vitro experiments with in-silico modeling, our study challenges the common belief that winning cells always expel others through squeezing.
+In this study, we show that cells can remain compressed and still emerge as winners by unraveling the functional basis of a novel mechanism due to force transmission capability of the competing cells.
+The discovery of this physical mechanism has overarching implications in most vital biological processes, including morphogenesis as well as diseases such as acute inflammation and cancer.

+### Reference:
+- A. Schoenit*, S. Monfared*, L. Anger*, C. Rosse, V. Venkatesh, L. Balasubramaniam, E. Marangoni, P. Chavrier, R.-M., Mège, A. Doostmohammadi, B. Ladoux.
+"Force transmission is a master regulator of mechanical cell competition", In revision in Nature Materials, 2024.

+<iframe width="560" height="315" src="/movies/mixture_sim.gif" frameborder="0" allowfullscreen></iframe>

 ### 09/20/2024
 This manuscript presents a novel connection between stress transmission capability modulated via reduced cell-cell adhesion and changes in the mode of cell extrusion, i.e. live vs dead.
-It shows that E-cadherin depletion, commonly observed in various tumors, leads to increased live cell extrusion and a greater proportion of basal extrusion in MDCK cells, cysts, and tumors.
-In contrast, apoptotic extrusion in wild-type cells corresponds to heightened compressive stress and
+It shows that weakened E-cadherin expression, commonly observed in various tumors, leads to increased live cell extrusion and a greater proportion of basal extrusion in MDCK cells, cysts, and tumors.
+In contrast, apoptotic extrusion in wild-type cells corresponds to heightened compressive stress and fluctuations, which occur before caspase activation and apical extrusion.
+This link is validated through stress measurements and modeled effectively using a multi-phase fields model.
+Since cell extrusion is essential for maintaining tissue homeostasis and size, understanding the direction of extrusion (apical vs. basal) can reveal critical insights into tissue health and invasion.
+This study highlights how stress, adhesion, and cell stiffness influence both extrusion direction and the balance between live and apoptotic extrusions.
-### Local stress fields comparison

 <img src="images/mixture_pdf.png?raw=true" style="width: 50%; height: 50%; margin-top: 0; display: block; margin-left: auto; margin-right: auto;" />
-fluctuations, which occur before caspase activation and apical extrusion.
-This link is validated through stress measurements and modeled effectively using a multi-phase fields model.
-Since cell extrusion is essential for maintaining tissue homeostasis and size, understanding the direction of extrusion (apical vs. basal) and its dependency on caspases factors, not yet well-understood, can reveal critical insights into tissue health and invasion.
-This study highlights how stress, adhesion, and cell stiffness influence both extrusion direction and the balance between live and caspase-dependent extrusion.
-### WT extrusion side view
-<iframe width="560" height="315" src="/movies/ko_side_view.gif" frameborder="0" allowfullscreen style="margin-bottom: 0;"></iframe>

 ### Reference:
 - L. Balasubramaniam*, S. Monfared*, A. Ardaševa, C. Rosse, A. Schoenit, T. Dang, C. Maric, L. Kocgozlu,